-Fans are finally heading back to the Sinnoh region for the first time in over a decade in the new Switch versions of Pokémon Brilliant Diamond and Shining Pearl.
+Since launch in November 2021, fans have been heading back to the Sinnoh region in the Switch versions of Pokémon Brilliant Diamond and Shining Pearl for the first time since the Nintendo DS originals, and more recently they've been able to explore the region's past in Pokémon Legends: Arceus, too.
 Sinnoh is famous for many things, but the main one is the sheer number of legendary Pokémon in the generation 4 games.

 While plenty of them are easy to catch, there’s one that has alluded players for years.
 This is the Alpha Pokémon Arceus.
 Said to be the creator of the Pokémon world, it’s among the rarest Pokémon in the entire franchise.